 I used the recipe for the lemon mug cake as a starting point and began to experiment, swapping out lemon juice with cream and almond flour with coconut flour.
 A bit of vanilla extract here, another teaspoonful of cacao powder there…

-I have to admit: it was fun.
 At the end of the afternoon I had produced no less than five versions of a chocolate chip Keto mug cake, all of which were kind of delicious.
 I had even shot a video.

 My family was quite happy that dessert was ready before dinner had begun and insisted that all cakes were great.